Travis County

 Protective Order Service Blueprint Workshop

-We brought all stakeholders from different departments into one room (@ the new Travis County Civil and Family Courts Facility!) and we mapped out the process from a survivor’s point of view, capturing the steps they need to take from experiencing violence to obtaining a protective order.
+We brought stakeholders from all the involved departments together in one room at the Travis County Civil and Family Courts Facility.
+The goal was to map out the protective order process from a survivor’s point of view, identifying steps, challenges, and emotions along the way.

 Goals